Nina Cuellar-Barry

 Human Design is based on a combination of astrology, the Chinese I’Ching, the Hindu Chakra system, Jewish Kabbalah, and quantum physics.
 Your chart is generated from the time and place of your birth, and it doesn’t change over time.

-I stopped taking it personally when my son yelled in frustration, and when my daughter got upset over occurrences that didn’t seem important to me.
+I stopped taking it personally when my Generator son yelled in frustration, and when my daughter with Emotional Definition got upset over occurrences that didn’t seem important to me.

-I understood that when my son gets loudly frustrated, he is likely on the brink of making a leap in his skills.
-And when my daughter reacted in an emotional way to, well everything, it was okay, too.
+I understood that when my son got loudly frustrated, he was likely on the brink of making a leap in his skills.
+And when my daughter reacted in an emotional way to, well everything, it was just how she processed her experiences.

-Human Design gave me the freedom to accept others (including children) for who they are.
-It gave me the freedom to accept myself and everyone I love for the beings we uniquely are.
+Human Design gave me the freedom to accept others (including my children) for who they are.
+It gave me the freedom to accept myself, and everyone for the beings we uniquely are.

-Human Design was the piece of the puzzle of human personality that I’d been missing.
+Human Design was another piece of the puzzle of human personality that I’d been missing.

-But I do understand now, and it’s different now.
+It's become different now!
 I’m able to connect with my adult children better and I understand them in a different, more compassionate way.

-Human Design is the missing element in understanding children and guiding them in becoming the people they’re meant to be.
+Human Design is another of the missing elements to understanding children and guiding them in becoming the people they’re meant to be.

 I've developed The Foolproof Guide to Keeping Your Cool When Your Child Loses Theirs to help loving moms handle stressful parenting situations with calm and confidence.